naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 draft: false
 date: 2020-03-10T22:15:40.358Z
 description: >-
-  Let's agree to one point: LeetCode Interviews aren't the best gauge of a Senior Software Engineer's skill.
-But despite the numerous problems, we still use this interview format almost exclusively.
+  Despite the numerous problems, we still use LeetCode style interviews almost exclusively in our hiring process.
 Is there a better way?
 Read on to find out.
 category: interviews
 tags:
   - interviewing